 As a result of the admiration for the delightful plant, Arizona designated the saguaro cactus blossom as its state flower in 1931.
 Its symbolic importance is depicted through messaging on smartphones—it’s the sole emoji representing all cacti.

 The average lifespan of the saguaro is approximately 150-200 years and can grow to nearly 80 feet tall.
 However, it takes many years for this amount of growth to occur.
 For illustration, it may take up to 10 years for a saguaro to reach a height of one inch!

 Tip: One of the most popular excursions in the area is the Morning Hot Air Balloon Flight Over Phoenix.

-In order for a saguaro to stand six feet tall, it may take 70 years.
+For a saguaro to stand six feet tall, it may take 70 years.
 To reach 15 feet tall, it may take 100 years, which is right about the time it may produce its first branch, also referred to as an arm.

 The saguaro with the most arms ever recorded was named “Granddaddy”—it was located in Saguaro National Park East.
 The cactus died in the early 1990s with 52 arms and reached a height of 40 feet.
 Grandaddy was estimated to be about 300 years old.

 Side Note: Here are the cheapest last-minute flight deals departing from the USA for the next three months.